-MySQL AND Operator is one of the Logical Operator which is generally used in the WHERE Clause to apply multiple filters on the records returned by SELECT Statement.
-This operator returns the result as:
+MySQL AND Operator are one of the Logical Operators which is generally used in the WHERE Clause to apply multiple filters on the records returned by SELECT Statement.
+It returns the result as:

 - 1, if all operands are non-zeros and not nulls.

 - 0, if one of the operands is zero.

 - NULL, If one of the operands is NULL, and the remaining operands are non-zero.

 Let us see how to use the Logical AND Operator in the WHERE Clause to filter the data.
 And to explain this, we are going to use the below shown data.

 In this example, we pass Ones, Zeros, and Null values with a different combination.
 It helps you to understand the Truth table behind the AND Operator.

 SELECT 0 AND 0; SELECT 1 AND 0; SELECT 1 AND 1; SELECT 1 AND NULL; SELECT 0 AND NULL; SELECT NULL AND NULL;

 Here, AND test multiple conditions in the WHERE Clause.
 If all the conditions are TRUE, then only it displays the records.